anthonyreimche/SafeLight/README.md

 - **Pull tools off the shelf when you need them.** Some jobs come around once a season.
 Enable the tool for the afternoon, then set it back down.
 The extension store isn't a pile of features to wade through; it's a shelf you reach for.
 - **Make it your own.** Don't like a panel?
 Swap in a community one, or build your own.
 Panels, themes, layouts, display transforms, lens profiles, export processors: every one of them an install away, every one yours to rearrange.

 What you're left with isn't a smaller version of someone else's app.
-It's the darkroom you'd have built yourself — only the tools you want, exactly where your hands expect them.
+It's the darkroom you'd have built yourself — only the tools you want, exactly where you expect them.

 ## What's inside